ngageoint/hootenanny/README.md

 1. Fancy word for merge

 [Hootenanny](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) is an open source conflation tool developed with machine learning techniques to facilitate automated and semi-automated conflation of critical Foundation GEOINT features in the topographic domain.
 In short, it merges multiple maps into a single seamless map.

 Hootenanny conflation occurs at the dataset level, where the user’s workflow determines the best reference dataset, source content, geometry, and attributes to transfer to the output map.
 Hootenanny's internal processing leverages the key value pair structure of OpenStreetMap (OSM) for improved utility and applicability to broader user groups.
 Normalized attributes can be used to aid in feature matching, and OSM’s free tagging system allows the map to include an unlimited number of attributes describing each feature.

+No automated technology is perfect.
+If you are conflating a relatively small number of features, you may be best served to conflate them manually yourself, given you are looking for perfectly conflated output and want to avoid any potential time spent configuring Hootenanny conflation options to get the best results.
+For larger datasets you will find that the conflation automation provided by Hootenanny saves you time overall and that most inaccuracies in the conflated output are a small subset of the input data and end up being flagged for human review so they can later be corrected.

 # Goals
 * Automatically combine geospatial features for decision making